wjakob/nanobind/docs/ownership_adv.rst

 Intrusive reference counting
 ----------------------------

-nanobind provides a custom intrusive reference counting solution that is both efficient and also completely solves the issue of shared C++/Python object ownership.
-It addresses :ref:`annoying corner cases
+nanobind provides a custom intrusive reference counting solution that completely solves the issue of shared C++/Python object ownership, while avoiding the overheads and complexities of traditional C++ shared pointers (``std::shared_ptr<T>``).
-<enable_shared_from_this>` that exist with shared pointers.

 The main limitation is that it requires adapting the base class of an object hierarchy according to the needs of nanobind, which may not always be possible.